CodeGoood/CTCI/README.md

-# Facility_layout
+# Facility Layout Visualization
 This project uses Windows Presentation Foundation (WPF) to visualize the actual move when CMA-ES optimizes the facility layout problem.

-The following picture is the appearance of the interface.
+The following animate is the appearance of the interface.
 ![image](https://github.com/CodeGoood/Facility_layout/blob/master/CMAES_GUI.gif)

 ## Arguments Setting
-#### There are some arguments you need to input before press the start button.
+#### There are some arguments you need to input before starting the opitmization.
 **Popluation size** denotes the number of indivisual in CMA-ES.
 **Generation** denotes the critiria of this optimization.
 **Alpha, Beta, and Gamma** denote the parameters in CMA-ES.